NandiniSiliveri/AirlineReservationSystem_-Java-Project-/README.md

 - **Flight Search**: Allows users to search for flights based on cities.
 - **Seat Booking**: Enables users to book available seats on flights.
 - **Interactive GUI**: Built using Java Swing.
+- **Customizable**: Add more destinations and flights directly in the code.

 ## Technologies Used
 - Java (CLI and Swing for GUI)